Online Base64 Encoder & Decoder

 What is Base64 Encoding?

 Base64 is a binary-to-text encoding scheme that represents binary data in an ASCII string format using 64 different characters.
-It was originally developed for email systems to handle binary attachments, but has since become widely used in web development, APIs, and data transmission protocols.
+Originally developed in the early 1990s for email systems (specifically MIME - Multipurpose Internet Mail Extensions), Base64 was designed to handle binary attachments in text-based email protocols.
+Today, it has become essential in web development, APIs, data storage, and countless other applications.

-The name "Base64" comes from the fact that it uses 64 different characters to represent data: A-Z (26 characters), a-z (26 characters), 0-9 (10 characters), plus (+) and forward slash (/) for a total of 64 characters.
-The equals sign (=) is used for padding when the input data doesn't divide evenly into groups of 3 bytes.
+The name "Base64" refers to the 64-character alphabet used: A-Z (26 uppercase letters), a-z (26 lowercase letters), 0-9 (10 digits), plus (+) and forward slash (/) for a total of 64 characters.
+The equals sign (=) is used for padding when input data length isn't divisible by 3 bytes, ensuring the encoded output length is always a multiple of 4 characters.

-Base64 encoding works by taking every 3 bytes (24 bits) of binary data and converting them into 4 Base64 characters.
-Each Base64 character represents 6 bits of data, so 4 characters × 6 bits = 24 bits, which equals the original 3 bytes.
-This process increases the size of the data by approximately 33%.
+Base64 encoding works by converting binary data into ASCII text using a specific algorithm.
+The process takes every 3 bytes (24 bits) of input data and converts them into 4 Base64 characters.
+Each Base64 character represents exactly 6 bits of data, so 4 characters × 6 bits = 24 bits total, matching the original 3 bytes.

 Common Base64 Use Cases